Pakuan Pajajaran: Early history

-The area near modern Bogor, in the river valleys of Cisadane and Ciliwung, has hosted settlements as early as the 5th century CE.
+The area near modern Bogor, in the river valleys of Cisadane and Ciliwung, has hosted settlements as early as the 5th century AD.
 The Ciaruteun area near the confluence of the Cianten and Ciaruteun rivers with Cisadane, around 19 kilometres to the northwest of Bogor, is an important ancient settlement.
 Within this area at least three stone inscriptions were discovered, one of them is the Ciaruteun inscription, linked to the illustrious king Purnawarman of Tarumanagara.

-Pakuan Pajajaran is believed to have been established by King Tarusbawa in 669 CE.
-The Sanghyang Tapak inscription (Jayabupati or Cicatih inscription) dated from 952 saka (1030 CE), was discovered on the Cicatih River bank in Cibadak, Sukabumi, South of Bogor.
+Pakuan Pajajaran is believed to have been established by King Tarusbawa in 669 AD.
+The Sanghyang Tapak inscription (Jayabupati or Cicatih inscription) dated from 952 saka (1030 AD), was discovered on the Cicatih River bank in Cibadak, Sukabumi, South of Bogor.
 The inscription mentioned about king of Sunda Maharaja Sri Jayabupati Jayamanahen Wisnumurti who established a sacred forest in Cibadak.
 This suggested that the area in and around modern Bogor had been settled and hosted a royal court of Sunda.
 In this city, King Susuktunggal (1382–1482) established a palace called "Sri Bimapunta Narayana Madura Suradipati" circa the early 14th century.